Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/webhooks-streaming.md

 ---
 title: Send Events to Webhooks
-description: words
+description: Use this integration to stream Amplitude event data to your custom webhooks.
-status: Use this integration to stream Amplitude event data to your custom webhooks.
+status: new
 ---

 Amplitude Data's Webhook integration lets you stream your Amplitude event data to custom webhooks.